Fluid coupling: History

 The fluid coupling originates from the work of Hermann Föttinger, who was the chief designer at the AG Vulcan Works in Stettin.
 His patents from 1905 covered both fluid couplings and torque converters.

 Dr Gustav Bauer of the Vulcan-Werke collaborated with English engineer Harold Sinclair of Hydraulic Coupling Patents Limited to adapt the Föttinger coupling to vehicle transmission in an attempt to mitigate the lurching Sinclair had experienced while riding on London buses during the 1920s Following Sinclair's discussions with the London General Omnibus Company begun in October 1926, and trials on an Associated Daimler bus chassis, Percy Martin of Daimler decided to apply the principle to the Daimler group's private cars.

 During 1930 The Daimler Company of Coventry, England began to introduce a transmission system using a fluid coupling and Wilson self-changing gearbox for buses and their flagship cars.
 By 1933 the system was used in all new Daimler, Lanchester and BSA vehicles produced by the group from heavy commercial vehicles to small cars.
-It was soon extended to Daimler's military vehicles.
+It was soon extended to Daimler's military vehicles and in 1934 was featured in the Singer Eleven branded as Fluidrive.
 These couplings are described as constructed under Vulcan-Sinclair and Daimler patents.

 In 1939 General Motors Corporation introduced Hydramatic drive, the first fully automatic automotive transmission system installed in a mass-produced automobile.
 The Hydramatic employed a fluid coupling.

 The first diesel locomotives using fluid couplings were also produced in the 1930s.